AI-assisted software development

-AI-assisted software development is the use of artificial intelligence agents to augment the software development life cycle.
-It uses large language models (LLMs), natural language processing, and other AI technologies to assist software developers in a range of tasks from initial code generation to subsequent debugging, testing and documentation.
+AI-assisted software development is the use of large language models (LLMs) and AI agents to assist software developers in software development.
+It can be used in a range of tasks, from writing source code to debugging, testing, and documentation.
+The practice can sometimes improve the velocity of software delivery, but at the cost of taking on substantive quality risks.